Credits to Poly Haven for tree, stone, and iron textures.

 • Filter selected files by file extension

-• Find and replace one or more substrings in the selected files
+• Find and replace one or more substrings for each filename

-• Add a prefix and/or suffix to the selected files
+• Add a prefix and/or suffix to each filename

-Given the following test files, the output files were to be free of noise such as the version number of the file, or extraneous words such as “file”, “final”, et cetera.
-At the same time, each filename was to be surrounded with short, descriptive text indicating the type of game asset that the file represented:
+Given the following test files, the output filenames were to be free of noise such as the version number of the file, or words such as “file”, “final”, et cetera.
+At the same time, each filename would have a short prefix and/or suffix to indicate the game asset type:

 Initial FilenamesTarget